 What do I need to do in the summer to prepare for First-Year Orientation?

-There are several items that incoming students need to complete during the summer to be prepared for First-Year Orientation and the fall semester.
-Check back in April for more information!
+There are several items that incoming students need to complete during the summer in order to be prepared for First-Year Orientation and the fall semester.
+Please see the First-Year Onboarding Checklist to review required and recommended items and their deadlines.

 Where can I find the First-Year Orientation schedule?